 When it comes to brand health, every aspect of brand performance is important.
 Getting a holistic view will help you identify your strengths and weaknesses and develop an all-encompassing brand strategy.

 If you consider all the factors, like brand reputation, customer experience or brand awareness, you can spot the negative aspects for your brand health.

-For example, if you take a deeper look at your social media strategy, you can see that your brand can generate a lot of buzz on social media, but if the majority of the mentions is negative, this obviously isn’t good for business.
+For example, if you take a deeper look at your social media strategy, you can see that your brand can generate a lot of buzz on social media, but if the prevailing sentiment is negative, this obviously isn’t good for business.

 To make matters simple you can set three grades your brand can achieve: